ember-learn/guides-source/guides/release/upgrading/editions.md

   object model.
 - **Curly component invocation**, eliminating the ambiguity in templates between values and DOM creation.
-- **The runloop**.
-App developers should never have to write code that interacts with the Ember runloop, even in tests.
+- **The run loop**.
+App developers should never have to write code that interacts with the Ember run loop, even in tests.
 - **Ember "inner HTML" components**, and the confusing JavaScript API used to configure a component’s root element, like `tagName`, `classNameBindings`, etc.